jtkovacs/jtkovacs.github.io/refs/notes/metadata.md

 ### RDF

-"... an additional layer on top of XML that is intended to simplify the reuse of vocabulary terms across names" (Duval et al., 2002)
+- "... an additional layer on top of XML that is intended to simplify the reuse of vocabulary terms across names" (Duval et al., 2002)
+- SKOS
+- Turtle

 ### OWL??